 Let’s check the relevance of this method of calculating the average sale for a fixed period, for goods of different types, according to the above-mentioned criteria.
 Input data: 30 days replenishment cycle, an account of the average sale of storages for 90 days.

-➥ Low demand product frequencies and the number of sales are non-variable.
+➥ Slow-moving product frequencies and the number of sales are non-variable.

-When calculating the average sale for 90 days this trend will be almost leveled, so it is more relevant to calculate the stock based on demand for the last replenishment cycle, or use the calculation of the average weighted sale, assigning coefficients (weight) to each period to take into account the trend in demand.
+This trend will be almost leveled when calculating the average sale for 90 days.
+So it is more relevant to calculate the stock based on demand for the last replenishment cycle or use the calculation of the average weighted sale, assigning coefficients (weight) to each period to take into account the trend in demand.

-To calculate the average or average weighted sale, it is important to consider the speed of your sales.
-Therefore, days with a balance at close of business (if sold to zero) are taken into account.
-Otherwise, with a long absence of goods, the calculation is likely to be understated.
+To calculate the average or average weighted sale is essential to consider the speed of your sales.
+Therefore, days with a balance at the close of business (if sold to zero) are taken into account.
+Otherwise, the calculation is likely to be understated with a long absence of slow movers goods.

 ➥ Products with variable sales frequency.

 Example: The product is usually sold at a rate of 4 pieces per cycle every 1-3 cycles.
 Accordingly, it may not be included in the calculation for the last 30 days, but this does not mean there is no demand for the product and it does not need to be ordered.